Is it true that everyone can write?

 - If summarising a topic, do it in 3 bullet points regarding 3 different subtopics.

 8. Don’t overwrite

-- Always put your readers first, and you second.
+- Always put readers first.

 9. Use questions

-- Especially for opening statements
+- Especially for opening statements.

 - It creates curiosity, it’s thought-provoking, it makes people want to know more.

 - However, don’t overuse this as we’re supposed to be giving answers rather than asking questions.